shakanand/read-delta.io-tables-using-synapse-sql-serverless/readme.md

 )
 ```

-Once we replace the subquery with the query that get the list of active files,the final query will look as below.
+Once we replace the subquery with the query that gets the list of active files,the final query will look as below.